qanhng/Tailored/README.md

-# MySQL + Flask Boilerplate Project
+# Tailored Project Description

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
-1. A MySQL 8 container for obvious reasons
-1. A Python Flask container to implement a REST API
-1. A Local AppSmith Server

-## How to setup and start the containers
-**Important** - you need Docker Desktop installed
+Created by Susan Huang, Maya Prasad, Hamsa Madhira, and Anh Nguyen for CS3200 - Database Design.

+## What is Tailored?
+Currently, whilst shopping for clothing or accessories, people run into the issue of too many choices, many of which are not personalized to their preferences.
+Our product, Tailored, minimizes this indecisiveness when shopping.
+Acting as a blend of Google and Pinterest, Tailored will allow users to bring their fashion vision board to reality.
+The app will take in input information relating to their stylistic choices and demographics such as age, gender, preferred color palettes, textures, purpose of purchase, price range, gender, and urgency.
+From this user information, the app will select from multiple databases, the appropriate clothing options for the user, and display outfits with links to the specific pieces.
+This personalized method of shopping allows users to streamline their decisions.

+## Getting started
-1. Clone this repository.
+1. Clone this repository
-1. Create a file named `db_root_password.txt` in the `secrets/` folder and put inside of it the root password for MySQL.
+2. Create a file named 'db_root_password.txt' in the 'secrets/' folder and enter your root password for MySQL.
-1. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.
+3. Create a file neamed 'db_password.txt' in the 'secrets/' folder and enter the password for a non-root user.
-1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
+4. In your terminal, navigate to the 'docker_compose.yml' file.
-1. Build the images with `docker compose build`
+5. Build the images in Docker using this command: 'docker compose build'.
-1. Start the containers with `docker compose up`.
-To run in detached mode, run `docker compose up -d`.
+6. Start the containers in detached mode with 'docker compose up -d'.
+Make sure the containers (web, db, appsmith) are running.

+## Video Demo